Women in the internal conflict in Peru: Violence against women

-Post-conflict
+Life after involvement in the conflict

 Two of the twelve commissioners of the Truth and Reconciliation Commission were women: Sofía Macher Batanero, former Executive Secretary of the Human Rights National Coordinator, and Beatriz Alva Hart, former member of the Congress of Peru.
 Its mandate did not include a specific obligation to a gender perspective or a special analysis of gender-based crimes, but it became concerned with incorporating a gender perspective in its work.
 A gender perspective widens the scope of victimization and introduces new crimes that are subject to investigation.
 The commission held a public forum to establish the importance of the role of women in the internal conflict, as well as provided training workshops for TRC teams and volunteers.
 Overall, 54% of testimonies were given by women; within the Ayacucho region, women gave 64% of the testimonies.
 It investigated how the violence affected men and women differently, the participation of women in the Shining Path and the Túpac Amaru Revolutionary Movement, and it considered a broad spectrum of sexual abuse and violence.
 The TRC's final report included a chapter on sexual violence and gender analysis, as well as proposing several recommendations.
 However, some argue that the TRC's mandate was too focused and did not adequately address certain communities' experiences, such as the approximately 200 000 impoverished Indigenous women who were sterilized without consent by the Fujimori government, and the final report was insufficient in acknowledging the impact on their communities.

-The National Association of Families of the Kidnapped, Detained and Disappeared of Peru is primarily made of women in Ayacucho, led by Adelina Garcia.
+The National Association of Relatives of the Kidnapped, Detained and Disappeared of Peru is primarily made of women in Ayacucho, led by Adelina Garcia.

 A 2013 study from McGill University found that exposure to the conflict had long-lasting effects on indicators of long-term health in women.
 A 2019 study on the aftermath of the conflict estimated that in departments which had experienced conflict-related sexual violence, women in the department were at increased risk of intimate partner violence after the war.